stab3l-admin/stab3l-docs/content/docs/glossary.md

 ## F

+### FLOPs (Floating-Point Operations Per Second)
+A measure of computer performance.
+In STAB3L, 1 CU is defined as 10^15 FLOPs, benchmarked against high-performance instances like AWS p4d.24xlarge.

 ### Futures Contract
 An agreement to buy or sell an asset at a predetermined price at a specified time in the future.
-STAB3L's Futures Market allows trading of contracts for future delivery of compute resources.
+STAB3L's Futures Market allows trading of contracts for future delivery of compute resources via sSTB.

 ## G